Startup business loan: how to qualify in New Zealand

 - Monthly payment amounts: Based on loan terms and interest rates

-- Cash flow projections: How revenue will cover loan payments
+- Cash flow coverage: How your projected revenue will cover loan payments

-- Payment timeline: When payments start and end
+- Payment timeline: When payments start and when you'll finish repaying

-- Vehicles: Cars, trucks, or equipment as collateral
+- Vehicles: Cars, trucks, or equipment you own outright can serve as collateral.

 How to apply for a business loan

-- Details of any security you can offer
+- Security details: Information about any assets you can offer as collateral

 Many banks have business specialists who can guide you through the application.
-Ask for their help if you need it.
+Ask for their help.

 Alternative startup financing